scidsg/ddosecrets-news/README.md

 ## Solution

-A new lightweight DDoSecrets mirror that enables a more flexible presentation of the critical content they host, removing any single points of failure, and increasing adoption by providing more user-friendly ways of consuming large amounts of information.
+A new lightweight DDoSecrets mirror to keep their content more resilient to censorship, enables a more flexible presentation of the critical information they host, and increasing adoption by providing more user-friendly ways of consuming large amounts of information.

 ![ddos](https://user-images.githubusercontent.com/28545431/217619087-e1cbc81d-acae-45b0-826c-c2b68f531b48.png)